jrieke/fastapi-csv/README.md

     return {"Hello:", "World"}
 ```

-In the future, you will also be able to easily modify existing endpoints that were generated
+In the future, you will also be able to easily modify existing endpoints that were
-based on the CSV file.
+generated from the CSV file.

 **Updating the data**